lucasresck/lucasresck.github.io/_pages/about.md

 I hold a BSc in Applied Mathematics at FGV EMAp (2021) and I'm a member of the [Visual Data Science Lab](http://visualdslab.com/) of FGV EMAp (since 2020), where I develop research in NLP and XAI.
 In 2022 I visited the [Vision, Language, and Learning Lab](https://vislang.ai/) at Rice University, Houston, to develop research ideas in XAI.
 I also have experience in projects applying machine learning, NLP, XAI, and data visualization in legal problems.

 Research interests:
-  - Machine learning
+  - Machine Learning
-  - Natural language processing
+  - Natural Language Processing
-  - Explainable artificial intelligence
+  - Explainable Artificial Intelligence